aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/java/custom-tex-formats/typesetting-custom-tex-formats/_index.md

 options.setOutputWorkingDirectory(new OutputFileSystemDirectory("Your Output Directory"));
 ```

-## Step 3: Run the TeX Job
+### Step 3: Run the TeX Job

-Instantiate a TeXJob and run it with your specified options and custom text content.
+Pass a simple TeX string to the `TeXJob`.
+The string ends with `\\end` to signal the end of the document.
+This is where the **add line breaks tex** action will eventually be visible in the rendered XPS.

 ```java
 new TeXJob(new ByteArrayInputStream(